The best photography insurance of 2023

 Best overall: PPA PhotoCare Plus

-Why it made the cut: This premium PPA insurance offers wide-ranging coverage, including data loss protection and equipment coverage to $100,000, even for your drones.
+Why it made the cut: This premium PPA insurance offers wide-ranging coverage, including data loss protection and equipment coverage up to $100,000, even for your drones.

 Pros: